Wireless Cameras – What’s Legal And What’s Not?

 This determines the extent to which the product complies with the essential requirements for design and manufacturing in the applicable EU directive(s).
 The letters ‘CE’ are the abbreviation of French phrase ‘Conformité Européene’ which literately means ‘European Conformity’.
 The term initially used was ‘EC Mark’ and it was officially replaced by ‘CE Marking’ in the Directive 93/68/EEC in 1993.

-OK, so the wireless cameras have to comply with certain EU tests and directives, but some may ask, why the other restrictions.
+OK, so the WiFi spy cameras have to comply with certain EU tests and directives, but some may ask, why the other restrictions.
 Well, in the UK certain radio transmission frequency ranges have been allotted for various needs.
 GSM frequencies in the UK ate 800MHz and 1800MHz, our FM radios transmit on a frequency range between 87KHz to 108KHz, then we have Police, Ambulance, Fire, Air, Nautical wavebands to name but a few.

 In short, the radio frequencies have been divided up this way to ensure that lawful one transmission is not affected another lawful transmission.
 Pirate Radio Stations are a classic example that breach this legislation.
-Use of 1.2GHz Wireless Cameras with a high output power would breach this same legislation, which is policed and enforced by OFCOM (Office of Communications).
+Use of 1.2GHz WiFi Spy Cameras with a high output power would breach this same legislation, which is policed and enforced by OFCOM (Office of Communications).

 Beware.
-If caught selling, offering for sale or using illegal wireless cameras in the UK may mean a visit from OFCOM resulting in confiscation of the equipment in question and any other equipment that is reasonably suspected to breach any of the directives.
+If caught selling, offering for sale or using illegal wireless WiFi spy cameras in the UK may mean a visit from OFCOM resulting in confiscation of the equipment in question and any other equipment that is reasonably suspected to breach any of the directives.
 If prosecuted then fines of several thousands of pounds plus court costs may be the eventual outcome.
-Contact us to learn more about the rules of WiFi cameras.
+Contact us to learn more about the rules of these hidden cameras.
 Alternatively, you can do some further reading by accessing our spy equipment laws page.